Nurturing enquiring minds is at the heart of life and learning at City Academy.

 There are also reward trips throughout the year for students who are always very well behaved and whole school end of year trips to look forward to.

-We have specialist rooms for all of your subjects including Dance studio, Fitness Suite, specialist Art and DT rooms, Science Labs, Music Studios, Drama Room, ICT Suite, Multimedia Room.
+We have specialist rooms for all of your subjects including Dance studio, Fitness Suite, specialist Art and DT rooms, Science Labs, Music Studios, Drama Room, ICT Suite.

 Yes you can but you must follow the school guidelines.
 Everyone in school has their own password so they can get onto the Internet.